project-chip/connectedhomeip/docs/BUILDING.md

 #### How to install prerequisites on Raspberry Pi 4

-Using `rpi-imager`, install the Ubuntu 20.04.1 LTS (Raspberry Pi 3/4) 64-bit server OS for arm64 architectures on a micro SD card.
+Using `rpi-imager`, install the Ubuntu _20.10_ LTS 64-bit _server_ OS for arm64
+architectures on a micro SD card.
+This release will have bluez 5.55 which is required for BLE functionality.

 Boot the SD card, login with the default user account "ubuntu" and password "ubuntu", then proceed with "How to install prerequisites on Linux".